pimcore/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

-- Functionality that was moved into its own bundle and own repository and needs to installed via composer as well as activated in `config/bundles.php` (while upgrading from Pimcore 10, migrations will activate them automatically, but adding them to composer.json still needs to be done manually):
+- Functionality that was moved into its own bundle and own repository and needs to installed via composer as well as activated in `config/bundles.php`:
     - [AdminBundle] Admin Bundle has been moved to `pimcore/admin-ui-classic-bundle` package.
 	    - Please require in your project composer.json file and register the bundle in Kernel:
         ```php